-Daniel Teixeira da Silva, MD, is a Fellow in the National Clinician Scholars Program at the Perelman School of Medicine, general internist, and pediatrician.
-His research interests include studying the structural and psycho-social determinants of HIV sero-conversion; implementation of HIV prevention services; engagement in care among people living with HIV or at increased risk for HIV sero-conversion; and integration of HIV prevention and HIV primary care into public services and healthcare models.
-He aims to improve the quality of healthcare services for marginalized populations and address policy gaps that reinforce inequity in HIV sero-conversion, with a focus on people with a history of criminal justice system and/or child welfare system involvement.
+Daniel Teixeira da Silva, MD is a Fellow in the National Clinician Scholars Program at the Perelman School of Medicine, a general internist, and a pediatrician.
+His research interests include studying the structural and psycho-social determinants of HIV sero-conversion, implementation of HIV prevention services, engagement in care among people living with HIV or at increased risk for HIV sero-conversion, and integration of HIV prevention and HIV primary care into public services and health care models.
+He aims to improve the quality of health care services for marginalized populations and address policy gaps that reinforce inequity in HIV sero-conversion, with a focus on people with a history of criminal justice system and/or child welfare system involvement.

-Dr. Teixeira da Silva attended Wesleyan University where he studied Biology and Science in Society, and he received his medical doctorate from the Boston University School of Medicine.
-During medical school, he completed the South American Program in HIV Prevention Research (SAPHIR) pre-doctoral fellowship at the Instituto Oswaldo Cruz, Rio de Janeiro, Brazil.
-He completed training in combined internal medicine and pediatrics at the University of Chicago, where he was a Leadership for Urban Primary Care Education and Transformation (LUCENT) scholar and completed the MacLean Center for Clinical Ethics Fellowship.
+Dr. Teixeira da Silva received his medical doctorate from the Boston University School of Medicine.
+During medical school, he completed the South American Program in HIV Prevention Research (SAPHIR) pre-doctoral fellowship at the Instituto Oswaldo Cruz in Rio de Janeiro, Brazil.
+He completed training in combined internal medicine and pediatrics at the University of Chicago, where he was a Leadership for Urban Primary Care Education and Transformation (LUCENT) scholar, and where he completed the MacLean Center for Clinical Ethics Fellowship.